-- The safety of children and young people is the paramount consideration in any professional activity; - Resolution should be sought within the shortest time scale possible to ensure the child is protected; - As a guide, professionals should attempt to resolve differences through discussion within one working week or a timescale that protects the child from harm (whichever is shortest); - Disagreements should be resolved at the earliest possible stage.
+- The safety of children and young people is the paramount consideration in any professional activity; - Resolution should be sought within the shortest timescale possible to ensure the child is protected; - As a guide, professionals should attempt to resolve differences through discussion within one working week or a timescale that protects the child from harm (whichever is shortest); - Disagreements should be resolved at the lowest possible stage.

-The Designated Safeguarding Leads or deputies will:
+The Designated Safeguarding Lead or other appropriate member of staff will:

-- Contact the line manager in Children and Families Service (MASH) if they consider the response to a referral has not led to the child being adequately safeguarded and follow this up in writing; - Contact the line manager in Children and Families Service if they consider that the child is not being adequately safeguarded by the child protection plan and follow this up in writing; - Use the CHSCP Escalation Policy if this does not resolve the concern.
+- Contact the line manager in Children and Families Service if they consider the response to a referral has not led to the child being adequately safeguarded and follow this up in writing; - Contact the line manager in Children and Families Service if they consider that the child is not being adequately safeguarded by the child protection plan and follow this up in writing; - Use the CHSCP Dispute Resolution Policy if this does not resolve the concern.